My Bonnie Lies Over the Ocean

 Analysis of Poetic Devices Used in My Bonnie Lies Over the Ocean

-- Refrain: The lines repeated at some distance in the poems are called a refrain.
-The verse, “Oh, bring back my Bonnie to me” is a refrain in this poem.
+5. Refrain The lines repeated at intervals throughout the song are known as a refrain.
+“Oh, bring back my Bonnie to me” serves this function, reinforcing the central plea and creating a memorable effect.

 Quotes to be Used